Time to come clean.

 From within a nearby alcove Boyman hears a distant reply to his question.
 It’s from a lady reclining on a high-backed over-stuffed Walmart Baroque lounge.
 “This conversation is becoming very neotonous,” she declares, lifting her hand theatrically to stifle a yawn.
 Apparent strain shows on her face from a vain attempt to smile: the act of baring her canines pitifully unsuccessful due to the hide of her 1940 model face stretched tighter than a snare drum, having had five full centimeters of redundant skin snipped from her vanishing forehead.

-Everyone recognizes her as a swell dame… I mean, very upscale.
+Everyone recognizes her as a swell dame… I mean, very toney.
 But sadly, she suffered quite a personal disaster at last year’s ball.
-It seemed she’d been abroad and returned in such a dreadfully unhip state as to be completely unaware that the in-tint had changed from red to blue.
+It seemed she’d been abroad and returned in such a dreadfully unhip state as to be completely unaware that the In-Tint had changed from red to blue.
 It was more than a spot of bother, let me tell you, when she arrived in her red taffeta.
 She did indeed freak… er, excuse me, it caused her to stress out unmercifully.
 It is however plainly obvious to Boyman that the lady did not shoot herself, as some had spitefully rumored.
 Yet she did require analysis for quite some time.
 And she’s still undergoing acupuncture and chakra realignment, meditating with a famous guru, not to mention the palm readings, because she’s still a bit uptight… No, she’s still finding herself.

 [ModL. neotenia, neo-, NEO + Gr. teinein, to stretch] Zool.
 1. the retention of juvenile characteristics in the adult 2. the development of adult features in the juvenile, as the attainment of sexual maturity in some larvae…